 Digital products and services are a promising (and currently underutilised) route to accessing high-quality services that could empower and assist caregivers in improving reading with their child at home.
 However, some caregivers may struggle to access or prefer not to access local, face-to-face services, such as libraries, storytime and stay-and-play activities.

 The frequency of shared learning activities between caregivers and children is important for child development.
 Supporting caregivers to increase the frequency of reading with their child at home could make a tangible difference in children’s language, social and emotional outcomes.
 This, in turn, could support improvements in school readiness at age five.
 Support to start, or increase, shared reading may be particularly important for families experiencing poverty who may face additional barriers in reading together regularly, such as access to books or confidence in reading with their child.
+In this project, we explored the feasibility of a digital tool to support shared reading between parents and children aged three to five in low-income households.

-We want to explore whether a digital tool that assists shared reading time for parents and caregivers is a feasible route to improving early childhood development for children in lower-income households in the UK.
+We wanted to explore whether a digital tool that assists shared reading time for parents and caregivers is a feasible route to improving early childhood development for children in lower-income households in the UK.

-Phase 1
+Phase one

 - establish a baseline for the pilot, inquiring about how often, how long, who with and when caregivers currently read with their children at home